-Just northwest of Disneyland Park in Anaheim, the town of Buena Park offers more places to play.
-Knott’s Berry Farm features Camp Snoopy with kids’ favourites like Pig Pen’s Mud Buggies, and for adrenaline-seekers, sky-high thrills with Rip Tide and other exciting rides.
+Just northwest of Disneyland Resort in Anaheim, the town of Buena Park offers more places to play.
+Knott’s Berry Farm features Camp Snoopy with kids’ favourites like Pig Pen’s Mud Buggies and, for adrenaline-seekers, sky-high thrills with Rip Tide and other exciting rides.
 The family classic Calico Mine Ride, the original main attraction of this park (opened in 1960), is still a charmer, with nearly 50 state-of-the-art animatronic humans and dozens more animals.

 Intriguing history or not, this is one big wow of a place.
-Mesmerizing tanks and exhibits showcase more than 35,000 animals and plants representing over 550 species—a large number of them California natives.
-Watch a giant Pacific octopus unfurl its tentacles, stand in the center of a swirling school of sardines, have hammerhead sharks swim inches away from your face, and see how trainers do daily health checks of the aquarium’s cutest inhabitants, California sea otters.
-A host of special activities, including junior diving programs, sleepovers, and custom romance tours (nothing like a little undersea light to make things dreamy) are also available.
+Mesmerising tanks and exhibits showcase more than 35,000 animals and plants representing over 550 species—a large number of them California natives.
+Watch a giant Pacific octopus unfurl its tentacles, stand in the centre of a swirling school of sardines, let hammerhead sharks swim inches away from your face, and see how trainers do daily health checks of the aquarium’s cutest inhabitants, California sea otters.
+A host of special activities, including junior diving programmes, sleepovers and custom romance tours (nothing like a little undersea light to make things dreamy) are also available.
 Insider tip: Get tickets online in advance to skip long lines.